 The Hunt Is On For A New FBI Director

-The first time the Obama White House thought about a replacement for Mueller, back in 2011, officials threw up their hands and wound up begging him to stay.
-Congress passed a special law to allow it.
-Then Republican Sen. Charles Grassley of Iowa put his foot down.
+CARRIE JOHNSON, BYLINE: The first time the Obama White House thought about a replacement for FBI Director Robert Mueller back in 2011, officials threw up their hands and wound up begging him to stay.
+Congress passed a special law that gave Mueller a two-year extension.
+Then Republican Sen. Charles Grassley, of Iowa, put his foot down.

-That still leaves some serious candidates on the short list, though.
-One is Lisa Monaco, a career federal prosecutor who once served as Mueller's FBI chief of staff.
+One is Lisa Monaco.
+She's a career federal prosecutor who once served as Mueller's FBI chief of staff.
 Monaco developed close partnerships with the intelligence community when she ran the Justice Department's National Security Division, or NSD.

-Comey, a Republican, went on to become second in command at the Justice Department during the George W. Bush administration.
-Two years after Comey left the department in 2005, he told the Senate about his threat to resign over a program that's been described as a form of warrantless wiretapping of Americans.
+JOHNSON: Comey, a Republican, went on to become second-in-command at the Justice Department during the Bush administration.
+Two years after Comey left the department in 2005, he told the Senate about his threat to resign over a program that involved warrantless wiretapping of Americans.

-During the height of the crisis, Comey worked closely with FBI Director Mueller and sought his help when Bush White House officials showed up at the hospital bed of then-Attorney General John Ashcroft to try to get him to overrule Comey.
+JOHNSON: Back then, Comey worked closely with FBI Director Mueller, and sought his help when Bush White House officials showed up at the hospital bed of Attorney General John Ashcroft to try to get him to overrule Comey.

 COMEY: I was very upset.
 I was angry.
 I thought I'd just witnessed an effort to take advantage of a very sick man who did not have the powers of the attorney general, because they had been transferred to me.